 Most people who enlisted the help of a real estate agent—87% of sellers in 2019— used a Multiple Listing Service (MLS) website for listing their homes.
 It’s true that MLS photo rules were changed to mitigate “frivolous and expensive copyright infringement lawsuits,” but the team at HomeJab would like to ease the burden further by transferring all content rights to you with a flexible contract.

-Our team can help you make tours with 360 cameras and open source code for virtual tour and floor plan creation that is just as persuasive as Matterport.
+Our team can help you make real estate 3D virtual tours with 360 cameras and open source code for virtual tour and floor plan creation that is just as persuasive as Matterport.
 Here’s a look at how content ownership benefits you:

 - You can host photos on your own terms.